 Contraception Or Advice On Sexual Health

 If you are male or female, you may call into the surgery without an appointment on any Thursday evening between 5.00 - 6.45pm.
-The nurses will be happy to help with any questions or queries you may have – provide female contraceptives of all kinds, such as ‘the pill’, long acting contraception injections, intra-uterine coils and contraceptive implants, or free condoms.
+The nurses will be happy to help with any questions or queries you may have – provide female contraceptives of all kinds, such as ‘the pill' or free condoms.
+Long-acting contraception injections, intra-uterine coils and contraceptive implants are available by appointment.
 If you require advice on sterilisation (male or female) please make an appointment to see a doctor or nurse practitioner.

 Chronic Disease Management

 Patients with chronic health conditions such as diabetes, asthma, chest or heat disease are reviewed annually in the health monitoring clinic managed by specially trained nurses.
 You will be reminded when your appointment is due, and told if you require a blood test first.
 You generally do not need to wait for a GP appointment – ask at the reception desk for a health monitoring appointment at least one week after your blood test appointment to give us time to receive your results.
 If you are attending a health monitoring clinic you do not need to ring for your results as they will be discussed in the clinic.

 Minor surgery sessions are held by appointment at Rutland Lodge.
 If your doctor or nurse practitioner has suggested minor surgery, you will be placed on a waiting list and contacted with an appointment by the practice.